dwatersonIO/david-blog/src/routes/blog/git-general.md

 ---
 title: How to Use Git & GitHub
-summary: New git projects then push to github
+summary: Add push new projects after creating repo, update existing projects
 tags:
     - tech
     - git